maythamfahmi/YouTuber/README.md

 ```
   -a, --audio    Extract only audio. -a mp3 or -a m4a.

   -l, --list     Required.
-Download single or multiple youtube by url or id, use
+Download single or multiple youtube by url or id, use ; as separator.
-                 ; as separator.
+                 DownloadYouTube -l xxxxxxxxxxx;xxxxxxxxxxx;xxxxxxxxxxx
-                 ./DownloadYouTube -l xxxxxxxxxxx;xxxxxxxxxxx;xxxxxxxxxxx
+                 DownloadYouTube -l xxxxxxxxxxx
-                 ./DownloadYouTube -l xxxxxxxxxxx
+                 DownloadYouTube -l dummy will download 3 preselected videos using download.txt file, for demo purpose.

   --help         Display this help screen.